Feedback

 bill114.exe removal instructions

-Please follow the instructions below to remove bill114.exe with help from the FreeFixer removal tool.
+The instructions below shows how to remove bill114.exe with help from the FreeFixer removal tool.
 Basically, you install FreeFixer, scan your computer, check the bill114.exe file for removal, restart your computer and scan it again to verify that bill114.exe has been successfully removed.
 Here are the removal instructions in more detail:

 2. Start FreeFixer and press the Start Scan button.
 The scan will finish in approximately five minutes.